-Weymark (2004) separates the production of shared good facilities from the sharing of the benefits of these facilities, with the latter carried out by a separate set of agents called groups.
-He uses his model to identify the necessary conditions for an allocation to be Pareto optimal in a shared goods economy.
+In Weymark (2004), I separated the production of shared good facilities from the sharing of the benefits of these facilities, with the latter carried out by a separate set of agents called groups.
+I used this model to identify the necessary conditions for an allocation to be Pareto optimal in a shared goods economy.
 In the special cases in which the shared goods are private or public goods, these conditions simplify to the standard optimality conditions for private and public goods, respectively.

-Weymark's way of modeling shared goods supposes that a shared good facility can only be used for one kind of shared good consumption and that only one shared good facility is needed to obtain the benefits of any particular kind of shared good.
+The way that I modeled shared goods in Weymark (2004) supposes that a shared good facility can only be used for one kind of shared good consumption and that only one shared good facility is needed to obtain the benefits of any particular kind of shared good.
 Both of these assumptions are overly restrictive and are relaxed here by supposing that a shared good facility may result in multiple kinds of benefits to consumers and that some of these benefits may require more than one shared good facility for their realization.
 For example, a fire station is often also used to provide paramedic services and fire protection depends not just on having a nearby fire station, but also on the presence of roads for the fire trucks to access the site of a fire.

-The proof strategy that is employed to show the existence of a competitive shared goods equilibrium builds on the proofs independently developed by Fabre-Sender (1969) and Foley (1970) for Lindahl equilibria.
-This proof involves constructing an associated private goods economy in which each person's consumption of a shared good is a separate personalized private good.
-Here, it is shown that a Walrasian equilibrium exists in this artificial economy if and only if a competitive shared goods equilibrium exists in the actual economy.3
+The proof strategy that Fabre-Sender (1969) and Foley (1970) independently developed to establish the existence of a Lindahl equilibrium involves constructing an associated private goods economy in which each person's consumption of a shared good is a separate personalized private good.
+They show that a Walrasian equilibrium exists in this associated economy if and only if a Lindahl equilibrium exists in the actual economy.
+Both Fabre-Sender and Foley appeal to Debreu's (1959) theorem on the existence of a Walrasian equilibrium for a private goods economy to show that the associated economy has a Walrasian equilibrium and, hence, that the actual economy has a Lindahl equilibrium.3